stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 history, was a highly impressive thing to Ward; and he resolved to explore the place immediately upon his return.
-The more mystical phases of the letter, which he took to be some extravagant kind of symbolism, frankly baffled him; though he noted with a thrill of curiosity that the Biblical passage referred to--Job 14, 14--was the familiar verse, "If a man die, shall he live again?
-All the days of my appointed time will I wait, till my change come. "
+The more mystical phases of the letter, which he took to be some extravagant kind of symbolism, frankly baffled him; though he noted with a thrill of curiosity that the Biblical passage referred to--Job 14, 14--was the familiar verse, _"If a man die, shall he live again?
+All the days of my appointed time will I wait, till my change come."_

-  2.

 Young Ward came home in a state of pleasant excitement, and spent the following Saturday in a long and exhaustive study of the house in Olney Court.
 The place, now crumbling with